JackFrancisD/pyApolloPhotosDownloader/README.md

 Download the script or clone the repo and just run it with `python3 pyApolloDL.py`

-It creates a file with a list of direct links which you then give to wget like this: `wget -nc -i photolinks.lst`
+It creates a file with a list of direct links which you then give to wget: `wget -nc -i photolinks.lst`

 Wget downloads all photos in the same folder and voila!